Washington Redskins Logo

 Washington Redskins Logo 1965-1969

 During these years, the franchise attempted to significantly alter the logo, leaving only feathers from the usual image.
 Everything else has been removed.
-The result is a concise graphic sign with a sharp spear on which two feathers hang.
-The color scheme is also changed: it is actively used yellow in combination with white.
+The result is a concise graphic sign featuring a sharp spear with two feathers hanging from it.
+The color scheme has also changed: Yellow is actively combined with white.

 1970 – 1971